fmeringdal/do-hashicorp-cluster/README.md

 ```

 ## Adding HTTPS
-Traefik has really nice integrations with lets encrypt and can manage your certificates (creation, renewal etc).
+Traefik has really nice integration with lets encrypt and can manage your certificates (creation, renewal etc).
 These are the steps needed to activate HTTPS:
 1. Point your domain to the floating ip created in the cluster terraform infrastructure
 2. In `traefik.nomad` uncomment the `certificatesResolvers.myresolver.acme` section and add your own email.
-3. In `app.nomad` your service tags should look like this (Remember to replace `YOUR_DOMAIN_NAME` with your domain name):
+3. In `app.nomad` your service tags should look like this (Remember to replace `YOUR_DOMAIN_NAME`):
 ```
 	"traefik.enable=true",
 	"traefik.http.routers.app.entryPoints=http,websecure",